 - Distorted sensory perceptions

 The brain develops a tolerance for MDMA at a fast rate, much like it does with cocaine.
 As a result, users eventually have to start engaging in bingeing practices in order to experience the drug’s desired effects.

 Bingeing practices compound the harmful effects of this drug, placing users at increasing risk of liver failure, heart failure, kidney failure and death.

 MDMA health effects pose ongoing risks to a person’s overall well-being and can actually destroy his or her quality of life over time.
 In effect, a full-blown MDMA addiction leaves a person helpless in terms of any will or desire to stop using the drug.

-If you or someone you know is struggling with MDMA abuse and need help, please don’t hesitate to call 800-609-2774 to speak with one of our addiction counselors.
+If you or someone you know is struggling with MDMA abuse and need help, please don’t hesitate to call 800-609-2774 (Who Answers?) to speak with one of our addiction counselors.